mohammed-444/Linux_System_from_scratch_vexpress/README.md

-We will choose `arm-cortexa9_neon-linux-gnueabihf` as example:
+We will choose `arm-cortexa9_neon-linux-gnueabihf` :

 ```
 #To configure the microcontroller used